logo

 Dear Miserable one,

 • Let her know what's bothering you: Naming the situation is helpful to ensure that you’re both on the same page.
-Using "I" statements can signal that you're sharing your own perspectives and seeking to avoid putting blame on her.
+Using "I" statements can signal that you're sharing your own perspectives and seeking to avoid putting the blame on her.
 For example, “I feel uncomfortable when you share with me the comments your ex-boyfriend makes about wanting to get back together with you.”

-You may not choose to use these exact words — you can use whatever language feels most comfortable for you and what feels most relevant to your experience.
+You may choose not to use these exact words—you can use whatever language feels most comfortable for you and what feels most relevant to your experience.
 Having notes when it's time for the conversation may also help you both stay on track, especially given the emotions linked to the topic.

 Best of luck to you as you open the doors of communication,